Native American Community Development

 The PISVC includes a gallery (by appointment only) as well as a rental conference space and commercial kitchen for meetings and gatherings.

 The history of the Phoenix Indian School and the renovation of the music building were featured on National Public Radio.

 One of Native American Connections' greatest strengths is that it has managed to maintain the heart, soul and spirit of a grassroots community-based organization.
 The reasons we were founded almost 50 years ago still resonate with us, providing us with meaning and passion for our work today.

-Available upon request, NAC may provide blessings and smudging for purification, as well as, sweat lodge and talking circles.
-For more information, please contact our cultural service learders at Dwight Francisco and Hedy Emery at firstname.lastname@example.org.
+Available upon request, NAC may provide blessings and smudging for purification, as well as, talking circles and sweat lodge ceremonies.
+For more information, please contact our cultural service leaders, Dwight Francisco and Hedy Emery, at firstname.lastname@example.org.

 Supporting Regional Efforts to End Homelessness

 Valley of the Sun United Way

 Native American Connections partnered with the Valley of the Sun United Way’s Initiative to end homelessness for people in Maricopa County through the development of 1,000 units of permanent supportive housing.
 Through this partnership, we established both Encanto Pointe and Stepping Stone Place as housing communities that are guided by the housing first model for chronically homeless individuals.